Artesians/TCL/characters/anemo/kazuha.md

 ### Soumon Swordsmanship

 If Chihayaburu comes into contact with Hydro/Pyro/Cryo/Electro when cast, Chihayaburu will absorb that element and if Plunging Attack: Midare Ranzan is used before the effect expires, it will deal an additional 200% ATK of the absorbed elemental type as DMG.
 This will be considered Plunging Attack DMG.
 Elemental Absorption may only occur once per use of Chihayaburu.
-* The elemental damage is applied before Midare Ranzan, allowing it to swirl without a pre-existing aura on enemies.
+* The elemental damage is applied before Midare Ranzan, allowing it to swirl without a pre-existing aura on enemies, additionally this also means that the applied aura can react with pre-existing aura, potentially resulting in no swirl.
 {% endtab %}

 {% tab title="Ascension 4" %}